mkamil918/learn_sagemaker/README.md

 Since this is a tutorial on deploying ML algorithms, you need to have at least a rudimentary understanding of the machine learning model building process, model training, inference, saving models, and model evaluation.

 #### 4: Docker:
 Install Docker desktop, sign up, and learn how to create images and run docker containers.
-Creating Dockerized solutions or applications is a good practice anyway, in case you plan on deploying it on a Kubernetes cluster.
+Creating Dockerized solutions or applications is a good practice anyway, in case you plan on deploying it on a Kubernetes cluster..
 For this tutorial, we will use Docker to create and run the model in the Sagemaker console.

-#### 5:

 ## Configure AWS: